-Through collaborative creation with customers and partners, Hitachi aims to address shared challenges, exchange ideas and create new value for society by introducing new technologies in sectors such as transportation, mining, agriculture, public safety, and healthcare.
+Through collaborative creation with customers and partners, Hitachi aims to address shared challenges, exchange ideas and create new value for society using data to improve quality of life of citizen through smart city.

-We would like to invite you to participate in the Hitachi Social Innovation Hackathon to generate unique ideas with innovative technologies and business solutions.
+We would like to invite you to participate in the Hitachi Social Innovation Hackathon to identify unmet needs of citizens and how data driven social innovation can address these issues.

 Diversity and inclusiveness are important for Hitachi, so we decided to partner with Fusion Labs and Innovation Dojo which facilitate cross-cultural innovation and entrepreneurship.
 We are hoping to welcome participants with diverse backgrounds and experiences to tackle the challenges together.